PedroMilanezAlmeida/ezDAFi/README.md

 automatically gates each cell according to their updated identities, returning them to your FlowJo workspace.

+Give it a try!
+Just download the **DAFi.jar** file from [Google Drive](https://drive.google.com/drive/folders/1fdTVdbz8S_v58oPX8jpYDudL4wRAge2a) and copy the file to your FlowJo plugins folder!
+Don't forget to restart FlowJo before you can use a new plugin.

 <!---  (Give it try!
 Just download the __DAFi.jar__ file above (soon you will also find it on [FlowJo's Plugin page](https://www.flowjo.com/exchange/#/)) and copy the file to your FlowJo plugins folder!
 Don't forget to restart FlowJo before using a new plugin.) --->